fauzanlbs/retro-hijri-converter/README.md

 ## Contributing to Retro Hijri Converter

-To contribute to Retro Calendar Converter, follow these steps:
+To contribute to Retro Hijri Converter, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.